2023 MIDWEST ONE-ACT PLAY FESTIVAL

-The Mike Dobbins Memorial New Plays from the Heartland
+The Premiere of Three Winning New One-Act Plays from the Midwest:

-Three new winning one-act plays from 9 Midwest states and the Pandemic hit.
-Now these plays will be presented as staged readings for three performances.
-A nationally known playwright will be our guest, conducting a workshop with the winning playwrights, delivering a free forum to the community, and attending the opening of the festival.
+In 2020, we announced three new winning one-act plays from 9 Midwest states and the Pandemic hit.
+Now these plays will be presented as staged readings in July 2022.
+Nationally known playwright Lisa Dillman will be our guest, conducting a workshop with the winning playwrights, delivering a free forum to the community, and attending the opening of the festival.
 Made possible by the Town of Normal Harmon Arts Grant, The Mirza Arts & Culture Grant from the Illinois Prairie Community Foundation and Sponsors Paul and Sandra Harmon.

 Besides the Master Class with a nationally known playwright, and the realization of their plays in staged readings, the winning playwrights receive a $150 honorarium.